luxo-ai/rothko-ui/.github/SECURITY.md

 ![this is fine](img/this_is_fine.png)

-Report any security vulnerabilities to the `#security` channel and tag @luserazo
+Report any security vulnerabilities to the `#security` channel and tag @luxo-ai